hindu-comm/mail_stream_advaita-l/2018/05/Sleep_tamas_and_brah/22__Praveen_R._Bhat.md

 > sleep, has no ground to stand upon.
 >

-​And the nirguNabrahma jIva wakes up from suShupti (effects of avidyA) because... ?​
+And the nirguNabrahma jIva wakes up from suShupti (effects of avidyA) because... ?

 Kind rgds,
 --Praveen R. Bhat